 Medicine records were well maintained and facilitated the audit process.
+Areas of good practice were acknowledged.

 Practices for the management of medicines were audited throughout the month by the staff and management.
-This included running stock balances for most solid dosage medicines not dispensed in the monitored dosage system blister packs and for several inhaled medicines.
-In addition, a periodic audit was completed by the community pharmacist.
+This included running stock balances for several solid dosage medicines, nutritional supplements and inhaled medicines.
+In addition, a quarterly audit was completed by the community pharmacist.

-Following discussion with the registered manager and staff, it was evident that, when applicable, other healthcare professionals are contacted in response the healthcare needs of patients.
-Staff on duty advised that they had good working relationships with the community pharmacy, GP practices and the Health and Social Care Trust.
+Following discussion with the registered manager and staff, it was evident that when applicable, other healthcare professionals are contacted in response to the health needs of the patients.
+Three occupational therapists were in the home assessing a patient.
+They advised that any advice given to staff was followed.